MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Many of the processes in Microsoft Dynamics GP, such as posting or printing, require that the user performing the process be able to access multiple windows, reports, and tables.
-If a user is denied access to an item that’s part of a process, the user won’t be able to complete that process.
-A message may appear stating that the user doesn’t have privileges to open the resource.
+If a user is denied access to an item that's part of a process, the user won't be able to complete that process.
+A message may appear stating that the user doesn't have privileges to open the resource.
 However, a message might not always be displayed indicating the problem.
 Denying access to tables only denies access to reports that access the table.